TMAJ Server Setup

 - Determine

 the database you want to use.
-We recommend MySQL
+We recommend and use MySQL.

-since it is open source (free) and the easiest to install.
-If you
+MySQL is open source (free) and easy to install.

 databases, so if you are trying to use something else like PostgreSQL,